 You know that I am a grocery geek.
 You also know that I already get pretty killer prices on fresh fruits and vegetables, thanks to ALDI and Sprouts sales.

 The email system works well to notify you when it’s time to customize your order or skip it altogether.

-Imperfect Produce may be a great fit for you.
+Is it a great fit for you?